jasonbellamy/graphql-guide/source/index.md

 order: 0
 ---

 Welcome to Apollo's GraphQL Guide.
-This guide is intended to provide an introduction to [GraphQL](http://graphql.org)--the next generation app data query language.
+This guide provides an introduction to [GraphQL](http://graphql.org)--the next generation app data query language.

 <h2 id="what-is-graphql">What is GraphQL?</h2>

-GraphQL was designed (and has been actively used) by Facebook in 2012 to provide a common interface for data for their mobile and web applications.
+GraphQL was designed (and has been actively used) by Facebook in 2012 to provide a common data interface for their mobile and web applications.
 GraphQL is optimized for the type of data that is typically needed by such applications; data that is hierarchical (a "graph") and which is queried directly from a client application.

 A GraphQL query looks like: